mt-olympus/cerberus/README.md

 It detects service failures and adapts itself.

-You can combine this library with [Kharon](https://github.com/mt-olympus/kharon) to have a realiable service Load Balance.
+You can combine this library with [Metis](https://github.com/mt-olympus/metis) to have a realiable Load Balance service.

 ## Requirements